Tyres

 The way to recognise them

 A common feature of the majority of All Seasons of the latest generation, is the ”V” design of the tread and the fact that the latter has deeper grooves compared with a summer tyre, but not as deep as those on a winter tyre.
-On the sidewall it must show the indication M+S (or the variants M&S, M-S and MS), and it is even better if it features alongside it the symbol which is representative of winter tyres, that is to say that of a mountain with three peaks enclosing an image of a snowflake (technically this is the “3PMSF” symbol): this guarantees that the best performances will be obtained when temperatures are below -7° C. The symbol also attests that it has passed a specific test for type-approval for driving on snow.
+The more sophisticated all-season models also bear the symbol of a snowflake in a three-peaked mountain (Three Peak Mountain Snow Flake or 3PMSF), like the all-season tyres offered by Pirelli: this guarantees that the best performances will be obtained when temperatures are below -7° C. The symbol also attests that it has passed a specific test for type-approval for driving on snow.
 It is also important to pay attention to the code for the maximum speed which the tyre can tolerate: this is inscribed on the sidewall and must be equal to or greater than the speed set out on the vehicle registration certificate.

 The right choice